Dace617/Everfall/README.md

 ### Bug Reporting

-Please log any bug reports on Github [HERE](https://github.com/Dace617/Everfall/issues/new) please note this does require a github account.
-Alternatively you can contact me on Discord, however a Github issue will ensure the issues is addressed.
+Please log any bug reports by filling out the form [HERE](https://form.asana.com/?k=Yu0mirRqBJ_JWCt5E4V3Yg&d=1202685114827965).
+Alternatively you can contact me on Discord, however using the form to create an issue will ensure I see it.

 ---